Skip to Content

 Run-and-kill-switch

 Great, but how do we shut her down?
-Since ignition coil voltage is constantly looking for the shortest path to a ground source, we can divert the voltage flow by offering it a better ground source, thereby starving the plug of voltage.
+Since the ignition coil voltage is constantly seeking the shortest path to ground, we can divert the voltage flow by offering it a better ground source, thereby starving the plug of voltage.

-When the ignition switch is in the run position (Open), the spark plug offers the shortest and near-perfect path; that’s what causes the plug to spark.
+When the ignition switch is in the run position (Open), the spark plug offers the shortest, near-perfect path; that’s what causes it to spark.
 And when we offer ignition system voltage an alternative shorter perfect ground (Kill), the voltage is diverted away from the spark plug and to our perfect ground.
 As a result, the engine stalls.

 That’s it; you are all up to speed on how a simple ignition system works.